sandstorm-io/sandstorm/docs/vagrant-spk/packaging-tutorial.md

 git clone git://github.com/paulproteus/php-app-to-package-for-sandstorm
 ```

-The app's code will be stored at `~/projects/php-app-to-package-for-sandstorm`.
+The app's code will be stored at
-We will spend the rest of the tutorial in that directory.
+`~/projects/php-app-to-package-for-sandstorm`.
+We will spend the rest
+of the tutorial in that directory and its sub-directories.

 **Note**: Feel free to spend a moment looking around this folder you
 just downloaded.
-You'll find an `index.php`, and some CSS and
+You'll find an `index.php` and some CSS and
 Javascript.

 ## Create .sandstorm, to store packaging information for the app